 The Lygon Arms, Worcestershire

 An iconic hotel with a fascinating history, The Lygon Arms is a beautiful building in Worcestershire’s pretty Cotswold town of Broadway.
 Dating back to the 1300s, it’s undoubtedly one of the best hotels in the Cotswolds.
 The Lygon Arms has hosted a plethora of high profile guests, from Prince Philip to Charles I. From back then through to today, it maintains its luxurious status as one of the most elegant hotels in the Cotswolds.
 Inside the hotel, you’ll discover indulgent suites, roaring log fires, tartan carpets, and beautiful panelled lounge spaces.
-There’s also a pool, sauna, and steam rooms, as well as a wonderful restaurant serving up delicious dishes made using local ingredients.
+There’s also a pool, sauna, and steam rooms.
+In a recent announcement, celebrity chef James Martin has now taken over the iconic Grill restaurant.
+Feast on their signature dish, the dry-aged Longhorn beef wellington – it’s a meal you won’t forget!

 Check out the time I went for a Sunday roast at The Lygon Arms in Broadway.